 Virtual reality, very real learning

 Immersive tools are powerful training aids – one studySource found that the retention rate for information presented in VR was 75%, versus 10% if the same information was read.

 Other benefits are harder to measure, but plain to see.
 VR can shift students’ sense of the possible.
 At Fort Worthington Elementary and Middle School in East Baltimore, educators use Lenovo VR headsets to teleport students to sights unlike any they’ve seen in person, from lush jungles to deep-sea dives.

 Elsewhere, technology helps learning feel immersive by deepening the sense of community.

-At GOAL Academy High School in Colorado, Lenovo’s esports program gives at-risk kids a sense of purpose and belonging.
-Teachers have seen an astonishing 20% average gain in grades for participating students.
+At GOAL Academy High School in Colorado, Lenovo’s esports programme gives at-risk young people a sense of purpose and belonging.
+Teachers have seen an astonishing 20% average gain in grades for participating pupils.
 The school also counts on Lenovo's hyperconverged infrastructure solution to provide uninterrupted access to the latest course materials.

 Changing the game of professional training

 Once upon a time, immersive learning simulators were seen as a powerful solution to help train professionals like astronauts.
 But they were also prohibitively expensive and impractical for most uses.